ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

   actions like load or query."`

 * **Type Changes**
-  Many methods and types that used the `int` type in former RavenDB versions now use `long`,
+  Many methods related to paging information (Skip, Take, PageSize, TotalResults, etc.) that used the `int` type in former RavenDB versions now use `long`, e.g. `QueryStatistics.TotalResults`
-  e.g. `QueryStatistics.TotalResults`

 * **Indexing**
   The default value of the